Advertising Photography FAQ | Dale May | New York

 Does Dale May work with advertising agencies or directly with brands?

-Dale May works with both advertising agencies and directly with brands and marketing teams.
-For agency clients, Dale functions as the production partner whose hybrid photography and CGI capabilities are brought in to execute campaigns conceived by the agency's creative team.
+Dale works with both advertising agencies and directly with brands and marketing teams.
+For agency clients, Dale functions as the production partner whose hybrid photography, CGI, and AI capabilities are brought in to execute campaigns conceived by the agency's creative team.
 For brands working without an agency, Dale can take on a broader creative leadership role, developing campaign concepts alongside the brand's marketing team and delivering the complete production.
 Representative clients include Oprah Daily, PUMA, Genentech, Camcevi, Anheuser-Busch, StriVectin, and Lumineux.

 What industries does Dale typically shoot for?

-Dale works with pharmaceutical, healthcare, consumer goods, entertainment, music, and technology industries, providing visually consistent campaign imagery.
+Dale works with pharmaceutical, healthcare, consumer goods, entertainment, music, and technology industries.
 His single-vendor hybrid production model is particularly well-suited to pharmaceutical and healthcare advertising, where visual consistency, regulatory compliance, and production efficiency are all critical, and to global brand campaigns requiring photorealistic CGI environments that would be prohibitively expensive to achieve on location.

 Where is Dale May based and does he work internationally?